Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 We have over 20 ensembles, both School and student led.
 Students are encouraged to audition for our ensembles which will allow them opportunities to play in concerts across the UK as well as further afield.

 The Cardiff University Symphony Orchestra embarked on its first European tour in 2015, visiting Germany in 2016 and Xiamen, China in 2017.
+In 2018, our Gamelan Ensemble spent three weeks in Java, Indonesia, studying and performing.

 Our ensembles cover a wide range of music genres, including jazz, African drumming, gamelan, chamber choir, symphony chorus, chamber and symphony orchestras, contemporary music and symphonic winds.